 The region remains deeply conservative.
 Whilst polygamy has recently been outlawed de facto, female genital mutilation remains at disturbing levels.
 Although the progressive Kurdish Women's Union suggested to us that it might be as high as 64 per cent, other figures put it at between 20 - 40 per cent.
 Illiteracy remains high and there is desperate need for a better health system.
-We were told by the health minister that the Kurdistan Regional Government (KRG) could not even got proper medicines into the country because they were compelled by the Iraqi government to buy specialised medicines via a particular agent, who happened to be a senior former Ba'athist suppornor and prison warders, they took us voluntarily to see these prison cells.
-They were campaigning for better jails and asked us to take their message to the authorities.
+We were told by the health minister that the Kurdistan Regional Government (KRG) could not even got proper medicines into the country because they were compelled by the Iraqi government to buy specialised medicines via a particular agent, who happened to be a senior former Ba'athist supporter.